• Gift Catalog

 Tanzania

-Each volunteer team of Global Volunteers prepares a team journal for the service program.
+It’s customary for each volunteer team of Global Volunteers to prepare a team journal for the service program.
 Each entry assumes the personality of the author, and many are greatly entertaining.
-We find this entry by team member Beverly, an attorney, especially creative!
-See if you agree!
+One team member, Beverly Hall Burns, called on her expertise as a lawyer to declare one particular day of service extraordinary.

 Brought by Petitioner Team 2, Reaching Children’s Potential Demonstration Program